Being unemployed is pretty common, often more than once in your career.

 Today, a generic, keeping-my-options-open, don't-pigeon-hole-me job search is a recipe for failure.
 Because of today's technology, job seekers must be focused so they can bring all the elements of their job search together and present a consistent image online.

-If you do not have a LinkedIn Profile, your application will probably be discarded.
+If you do not have a LinkedIn Profile, your application may be discarded.
 The assumption made is either that you are out-of-date with how business works today, or you are hiding something.
 (Read more about LinkedIn for Job Search.)

 Leverage the focus you have discovered in number 1, above, to attract employers to your LinkedIn Profile with the right keywords.
-(Read How to Be Found by Recruiters on LinkedIn and The 25 Best Keywords for Your Job Search for more information.)
+(Read LinkedIn SEO: How to Be Found by Recruiters on LinkedIn and The 25 Best Keywords for Your Job Search for more information.)

 LinkedIn is an excellent way to build out your network, too, by participating in relevant LinkedIn Groups (members can join 100 Groups) for the location, industry, profession, etc.

 With all of the rejection associated with job hunting for everyone but a very few lucky people, you need help understanding the whole job search process today.

-Successful job search today is radically different from successful job search in 2010 and earlier (see the importance of LinkedIn, in #2, above).
+Successful job search today is radically different from successful job search in 2016 and earlier (see the importance of LinkedIn, in #2, above).
 When you are in a group, you learn from each other, help each other, and have a good reason to get out of the house and away from your computer.

 When you join a job club, you have the advantage of seeing that you are NOT the only smart, capable person who is struggling with your job search.
 You also have a larger local network, the advantage of hearing the news about a local employer who is expanding, being introduced to an employer or another member of your network, and getting other help with your job search.

-You also have the advantage of helping others, sharing your expertise and network, and being valued for who you are and what you know.
+In addition, you have the advantage of helping others, sharing your expertise and network, and being valued for who you are and what you know.

 Best of all, this additional activity can lead directly to a good job: